Cycling74/rnbo.example.webpage/README.md

 # RNBO Website Example

-This example shows you how to run a RNBO patch in the browser using a minimal setup.
+This example shows you how to add dynamic audio to a web page, using the JavaScript source code export feature of RNBO, part of [Max 8](https://cycling74.com/products/max) made by [Cycling '74](https://cycling74.com).

+This repository uses [Node](https://nodejs.org/en/) to launch a simple web server to make your web page available locally.
+For more on why this is necessary, see (Why a local server?)[##-Why-a-local-server?]

 ## Requirements